timeshatterer/P1/README.md

 #Dielectric constant

-let's say we've done the calculations to the most stable structure.
+let's say we've done the calculations to the most stable structure. at first, we have to do nscf calculation.
 To begin with we need to perform our non self consistent field(nscf) calculation. so get ready the filess as follows: